-- For a managed bean with bean class x, the container must raise an event of type ProcessManagedBean<X>. - For a session bean with bean class x, the container must raise an event of type ProcessSessionBean<X>. - For a producer method with method return type x of a bean with bean class T, the container must raise an event of type ProcessProducerMethod<T, X>. - For a producer field with field type x of a bean with bean class T, the container must raise an event of type ProcessProducerField<T, X>.
+- For a managed bean with bean class X, the container must raise an event of type ProcessManagedBean<X>. - For a producer method with method return type T of a bean with bean class X, the container must raise an event of type ProcessProducerMethod<T, X>.

+• For a producer field with field type T of a bean with bean class X, the container must raise an event of type ProcessProducerField<T, X>.